yugr/rust-slides/features/cons/panics/analysis.md

 ## Prevalence

 TODO:
-  - is this check is a common case in practice ?
+  - check if this is a common case in practice by comparing number of calls and invokes in generated IR
-    * may need to write analysis passes to scan real Rust code (libs, big projects) for occurences

 ## Disabling the check